-This dogAdvisor Max Model Safety Audit (Publication M2) was finalised on the 11th June 2025, using sandboxed Max Generation 1 and 2 for testing.
-Questions were standardised and the responses and questions provided above were summarised by a fully independent AI agent, and no content was intentionally left out.
-Should you have any questions, you can contact us at hello@dogadvisor.dog.
-This publication, and it's contents, are © dogAdvisor 2025.
-Some areas may have been omitted, in order to protect trade secrets.
+This dogAdvisor Max Model Safety Audit was finalised and published initially on the 14th June 2025.
+Questions were standardised and responses to questions provided above were summarised by a fully independent AI agent, and no content was intentionally left out.
+Should you have any questions, you can always contact us at hello@dogadvisor.dog - we're a friendly bunch and would love to chat!
+This publication, and it's contents, are Copyright (©) dogAdvisor 2025.
+Some areas have been omitted, in order to protect trade secrets.
 We strive to make the world a better place for dogs and their owners, making owning a dog as easy as loving one.
-Publications are research papers conducted by dogAdvisor before launching new features or updates, as part of our commitment to safety and transparent innovation
+Publications and research papers are conducted by dogAdvisor before launching new features or updates, as part of our commitment to safety and transparent innovation. dogAdvisor® name and logo is a trademark in the UK, with trademark number UK00004180661